sighupio/fury-kubernetes-storage/README.md

 **Kubernetes Fury Storage** uses the [Rook operator][rook-page] to install and manage Ceph clusters in a Kubernetes environment.

-All the components are deployed in the `rook-ceph` namespace in the cluster.
+All the components are deployed in the `rook-ceph` namespace of the cluster.

 ## Packages